 If you or your family members do choose to swim in chlorinated pools, some recommendations I’ve read are to:

-1. Swim in an outdoor chlorinated pool.
-It is much safer due to the fact that the majority of the toxic gases are eliminated in the air.
+1. Swim in outdoor chlorinated pools only if at all possible.
+It is much safer because the toxic gases are mostly eliminated in the open air.

-3. Shower immediately before and after with a natural soap.
+3. Shower immediately before and after using a natural Castile soap.

-4. Drink plenty of non-chlorinated, filtered water beforehand so that you are well hydrated.
+4. Drink plenty of home filtered water (better than bottled!) beforehand so that you are well hydrated.

 5. Consider wearing a mask and snorkel to shield your eyes – and even a wetsuit, if you are willing to go that far!